An Action Language for Multi-Agent Domains: Foundations: Preliminaries

 \subsection{Belief Formulae and Kripke Structures}

 Let us consider an environment with a set $\agents$ of $n$ agents.
 The \emph{real state of the world} (or \emph{real state}, for brevity) is described by a set $\calf$ of propositional variables, called {\em fluents}.
-We are concerned with the beliefs of agents about the environment and about the beliefs of other agents.
+We are concerned with the beliefs of agents about the world and about the beliefs of other agents.
 For this purpose, we adapt the logic of knowledge and the notations used in~\cite{FaginHMV95,vanDitmarschHK07}.
-We associate to each agent $i \in \agents$ a modal operator $\B_i$ and represent the beliefs of an agent as belief formulae in a logic extended with these operators.
-Formally, we define belief formulae as follows:
+We associate to each agent $i \in \agents$ a modal operator $\B_i$ (to indicate a belief of agent $i$) and represent the beliefs of an agent as belief formulae in a logic extended with these operators.
+Formally, we define belief formulae using the BNF:

-\begin{itemize} \item \emph{Fluent formulae:} a fluent formula is a propositional formula built using the propositional variables in $\calf$ and the traditional propositional operators $\vee$, $\wedge$, $\rightarrow$, $\neg$, etc. In particular, a \emph{fluent atom} is a formula containing just an element $f\in \calf$, while a \emph{fluent literal} is either a fluent atom $f\in \calf$ or its negation $\neg f$.
-We will use $\top$ and $\bot$ to denote \emph{true} and \emph{false}, respectively.